Opening: April 9, 2018

-Coordinates a a comprehensive plan of care for adults and the elderly based upon community health needs and resources.
+Coordinates a comprehensive plan of care for patients based upon community health needs and resources.

 Identifies and prioritizes care to clients with high risk conditions and refers to appropriate resources.

-Coordinates an immunization/disease preventable control program for children and adults.
+Collaborates with immunization/disease prevention program for children and adults.

-Coordinates needs assessment survey, identifies community resources, gathers and compiles community dara and prioritizes health needs.
+Coordinates needs assessment surveys, identifies community resources, gathers and compiles community data and prioritizes health needs.

 Participates in quality assurance activities, including evaluation of PHN activities and improving quality patient care outcomes.

-Participate and plans in health promotion/disease prevention activities, including but not limited to health faits, outreach activities, public speaking flue and immunization clinics and other activities.
+Participates in planning for health promotion/disease prevention activities, including but not limited to health fairs, outreach activities, public speaking, immunization clinics, and other activities.

-Records observations, nursing interventions, therapeutic measures administered, and other data relevant to the patient's care in the medical chart/electronic health record.
+Documents observations, nursing interventions, therapeutic measures administered, and other data relevant to the patient's care in the medical chart/electronic health record in a timely fashion.

 Acts as the liaison between the provider and the patient.

-Required to maintain BLS and other skills necessary for competence (e.g., ACLS, TNCC, PALS, etc.).
+Required to maintain BLS and other skills necessary for competence (e.g., ACLS, PALS, etc.).